NEW YORK (Reuters) - A closely watched bond market phenomenon has again flashed yellow, but investors are loathe to give it much weight.

 The phenomenon may also be a less effective recession indicator these days, thanks to persistently low inflation expectations and unprecedented stimulus from the Fed and other global central banks.

 “The market is pretty comfortable with what the Fed is going to do, and that is nothing,” said Gary Pollack, head of fixed-income trading, Deutsche Bank Private Wealth Management.
-“I’m in the camp still that that indicator was a false one, but I could be wrong.”
+“I’m in the camp still that indicator was a false one, but I could be wrong.”

 Reporting by Karen Brettell and Ira Iosebashvili; writing by Ira Iosebashvili; editing by Megan Davies and and Lisa Shumaker